crocs-muni/javacard-curated-list/README.md

 ## Library code (code which is expected to be used as part of other code)
+#### (needs further inspection)
+- [Primitives for JavaCard](https://github.com/albertocarp/Primitives_SmartCard) _[**needs inspection** : last commit 2016]_ <br>
+JBigInteger, JCMath, SHA3, UProve...
+- [OpenTLSSec](https://github.com/halemmerich/opentlssc) _[**needs inspection** : last commit 2013]_ <br>
+Open source java card library for TLS secured communication under GPL v3.
+(Seems like significant project)
+- [SRP-6a password-authenticated secure channel](https://github.com/mobilesec/secure-channel-srp6a-applet) _[**needs inspection** : last commit 2015]_ <br>
+Java Card applet for SRP-6a password-authenticated secure channel to secure elements/smartcards.
+This Java Card applet is an implementation of the Secure Remote Password (SRP-6a) password-authenticated secure channel protocol by Wu [1].
+In combination with an implementation of an off-card application, such as an Android application using our SRP-6A Android Library, you can establish a secure communication channel that is mutually authenticated with a PIN or password.
+- [ykneo-curves](https://github.com/Yubico/ykneo-curves) _[**needs inspection** : last commit 2014]_ <br>
+This is an applet demonstrating several curves for use in YubiKey NEO.
+- [Java Card Synchronization Framework](https://github.com/jfhren/jc_sync) _[**needs inspection** : last commit 2014]_ <br>
+The main goal of this framework is to synchronize Java Card 2 applets through the exchange of ciphered APDUs.
+The current state of the framework is lacking in many ways and requires more works to be fully functional.
+However it can serve as a proof of concept for the synchronization of applet data in a secure fashion in a pure Java Card 2 setting (i.e.: without tweaking the Java Card VM).
+- [Secure Element Evaluation Kit for the Android platform](https://github.com/seek-for-android/pool) _[**needs inspection** : last commit 2015]_ <br>
+SmartCard API for Android.
+The SmartCard API adds the necessary modules and API’s to the Android platform.
+It offers flexible access to secure elements, allowing a secure application solution to make use of any secure form factor, such as a USIM card, a secure µSD card, an embedded secure element.
+- [OPACITY auth protocol for JC](https://github.com/shevelevsergey/opacity-for-smartcard) _[**needs inspection** : last commit 2015]_ <br>
+This project is designed to authenticate users to the Web service using contactless smart cards.
+As an authentication protocol was chosen protocol OPACITY.
+This protocol has been specifically designed for contactless payments and it is officially registered now as an authentication protocol ISO/IEC 24727-6.
+- [HMAC and CMAC computation](https://github.com/mll11/jcard/tree/master/TestMAC) _[**needs inspection** : last commit 2014]_ <br>
+This Java Card applet support APDUs to test HMAC (SHA-1, SHA-256) and CMAC (AES-128).
+It uses Java Card 2.2.2.
+- [ Self-Blindable credentials](https://github.com/credentials/sbcred_javacard) _[**needs inspection** : last commit 2014]_ <br>
+Java Card implementation of Self-Blindable credentials
+- [TelephonyManager Carrier Privilege granting](https://github.com/sabtmoha/carrier_privilege) _[**needs inspection** : last commit 2015]_ <br>
+Since Android 5.1, applications are able to communicate with UICC using the class TelephonyManager.
+However, the concerned functions require a special privilege, that is the carrier privilege.
+This JavaCard applet grants this privilege to the app whose signature is included inside the applet (the variable SHA256_SIGN)
+- [AES, OAEP, SHA2-384 and SHA2-512 JC reimplementation,](https://github.com/petrs/JCSWAlgs) _[**needs inspection** : last commit 2016]_ <br>
+The Suite of software reimplementations of selected cryptographic algorithms potentially missing on your smartcard with JavaCard platform.
+Optimized for speed and small memory footprint.
+- [Hashchain applet](https://github.com/raminarmanfar/Java-smart-card-cryptographic-protocols) _[**needs inspection** : last commit 2016]_ <br>
+Implementation of some hash chain
+- [ElGamal-based Threshold Scheme for Electronic Elections](https://github.com/CRISES-URV/eVerification-2) _[**needs inspection** : last commit 2013]_ <br>
+TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections.
+EU Project CRISES group has studied the feasibility of developing ElGamal cryptosystem and Shamir’s secret sharing scheme into JavaCards, whose API gives no support for it. (probably significant applet).
+- [Audit TTP SmartCard-Based ElGamal Cryptosystem](https://github.com/AuditURV/Audit) _[**needs inspection** : last commit 2016]_ <br>
+TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections.
+EU Project.
+- [Protocol for Lightweight Authentication of Identity (PLAID)](https://github.com/martinpaljak/AppletPlayground/tree/master/src/plaid804) _[**needs inspection** : last commit 2015]_ <br>
+Protocol for Lightweight Authentication of Identity [PLAID](https://www.humanservices.gov.au/corporate/publications-and-resources/protocol-lightweight-authentication-identity-plaid/plaid-reference-implementation-department-human-services), Australian Government
+- [Sec2 cloud security project](https://github.com/RUB-NDS/Sec2) _[**needs inspection** : last commit 2016]_ <br>
+message-level security must at least be applied to protect those data during and after the storing process.
+Novel solution for secure data storage in the cloud.
+It presents a security concept allowing each client to encrypt outgoing data on one’s mobile device and share it among a defined user group while using a seamless service provision.
+J. Somorovsky, research proof of the concept

 ## Developer tools
 ### Applet build, upload and management